gooch/sustainable_energy_without_the_hot_air/book.md

 Three different motivations drive today’s energy discussions.

 First, fossil fuels are a finite resource.
 It seems possible that cheap oil (on which our cars and lorries run) and cheap gas (with which we heat many of our buildings) will run out in our lifetime.
 So we seek alternative energy sources.
 Indeed given that fossil fuels are a valuable resource, useful for manufacture of plastics and all sorts of other creative stuff, perhaps we should save them for better uses than simply setting fire to them.

 Second, we’re interested in security of energy supply.
 Even if fossil fuels are still available somewhere in the world, perhaps we don’t want to depend on them if that would make our economy vulnerable to the whims of untrustworthy foreigners.
 (I hope you can hear my tongue in my cheek.)
 Going by figure 1.2, it certainly looks as if “our” fossil fuels have peaked.
 The UK has a particular security-of-supply problem looming, known as the “energy gap.”
 A substantial number of old coal power stations and nuclear power stations will be closing down during the next decade (figure 1.3), so there is a risk that electricity demand will sometimes exceed electricity supply, if adequate plans are not implemented.

-Third, it’s very probable that using fossil fuels changes the climate.Climate change is blamed on several human activities, but the biggest con-tributor to climate change is the increase in greenhouse effect produced bycarbon dioxide (CO~2~).
+Third, it’s very probable that using fossil fuels changes the climate.Climate change is blamed on several human activities, but the biggest contributor to climate change is the increase in greenhouse effect produced by carbon dioxide (CO~2~).
 Most of the carbon dioxide emissions come from fossil-fuel burning.
 And the main reason we burn fossil fuels is for energy.So to fix climate change, we need to sort out a new way of getting energy.The climate problem is mostly an energy problem.

-Whichever of these three concerns motivates you, we need energy num-bers, and policies that add up.
+Whichever of these three concerns motivates you, we need energy numbers, and policies that add up.

-The first two concerns are straightforward selfish motivations for dras-tically reducing fossil fuel use.
-The third concern, climate change, is a morealtruistic motivation – the brunt of climate change will be borne not by usbut by future generations over many hundreds of years.
-Some people feelthat climate change is not their responsibility.
+The first two concerns are straightforward selfish motivations for drastically reducing fossil fuel use.
+The third concern, climate change, is a more altruistic motivation – the brunt of climate change will be borne not by us but by future generations over many hundreds of years.
+Some people feel that climate change is not their responsibility.
 They say things like “What’s the point in my doing anything?
 China’s out of control!”
-So I’m going todiscuss climate change a bit more now, because while writing this book Ilearned some interesting facts that shed light on these ethical questions.
-Ifyou have no interest in climate change, feel free to fast-forward to the nextsection on page 16.
+So I’m going to discuss climate change a bit more now, because while writing this book I learned some interesting facts that shed light on these ethical questions.
+If you have no interest in climate change, feel free to fast-forward to the next section on page 16.

 The climate-change motivation
 -----------------------------

-The climate-change motivation is argued in three steps: one: human fossil-fuel burning causes carbon dioxide concentrations to rise; two: carbondioxide is a greenhouse gas; three: increasing the greenhouse effect in-creases average global temperatures (and has many other effects).
+The climate-change motivation is argued in three steps: one: human fossil-fuel burning causes carbon dioxide concentrations to rise; two: carbon dioxide is a greenhouse gas; three: increasing the greenhouse effect in-creases average global temperatures (and has many other effects).

 ![North Sea Oil production](figure4.png)

-Figure 1.2 Are“our” fossil fuelsrunning out?
-Total crude oilproduction from the North Sea, andoil price in 2006 dollars per barrel.
+Figure 1.2 Are “our” fossil fuels running out?
+Total crude oil production from the North Sea, and oil price in 2006 dollars per barrel.

 ![UK energy gap](figure5.png)

-Figure 1.3 The energy gap created byUK power station closures, asprojected by energy company EdF.This graph shows the predictedcapacity of nuclear, coal, and oilpower stations, in kilowatt-hours perday per person.
-The capacity is themaximum deliverable power of asource.
+Figure 1.3 The energy gap created by UK power station closures, as projected by energy company EdF.This graph shows the predicted capacity of nuclear, coal, and oil power stations, in kilowatt-hours per day per person.
+The capacity is the maximum deliverable power of a source.

 ![CO2 concentrations](figure6.png)